H4MA-R/starter-hugo-academic/content/post/FwordCTF2k21 Automation/index.md

 Then it will use either pwntools or python requests to test the task.

-For the web tasks it just sends a GET request and if the status code is 200 it checks the output.
+For the web tasks, it just sends a GET request and if the status code is 200 it checks the output.
-Now for the services tasks it uses pwntools library and connect to server and if the response has the output in the jason file then everything is ok.
+Now for the services tasks, it uses pwntools library and connects to the server and if the response has the output in the JSON file then everything is ok.
 I wanted to include the health check as a functionality in the Discord bot, but unfortunately, I didn't have much time.

 # <a name="2"></a>